CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 ## Task 4: Implement and Test URL filtering

 1. Navigate back to the tab where you have opened Bastion VM and browse the below mentioned URL.
-You can see the error **can't reach this page**.
+You can see the error **Hmmm... can't reach this page**.

     ```
     www.nytimes.com/section/world